PowerShell/CimPSDrive/README.md

 ## Usage

-- To start using the functionality of `CimPSDrive`, first create a PSDrive
+- To start using the functionality of `CimPSDrive`, import the `CimPSDrive` module and create a PSDrive

     ```powershell
+    Import-Module -Name CimPSDrive -Verbose
     New-PSDrive -Name CIM -PSProvider SHiPS -Root CIMPSDrive#CMRoot
     ```